2raj2raj/bitcoin-educational-content/courses/min201/en.md

 ![image](assets/en/02.webp)

 ASICs are chips, comparable to a CPU chip; however, they are developed to perform only one specific type of calculation in the most efficient way possible.
 In other words, a CPU is capable of performing a multitude of different types of calculations without being particularly optimized for any one type of calculation, whereas an ASIC is designed to perform only one type of calculation, but very efficiently.
 In the case of Bitcoin ASICs, they are specifically designed for calculating the SHA-256 algorithm.
 Nowadays, miners exclusively use ASICs dedicated to this operation, optimized to test the maximum number of combinations with the smallest possible energy consumption and as quickly as possible.
-These computers, which are incapable of performing tasks other than Bitcoin mining, serve as a tangible testament to the continuous evolution and increasing specialization of the Bitcoin mining industry.
+These computers, which are specifically designed for Bitcoin mining, serve as a tangible testament to the continuous evolution and increasing specialization of the Bitcoin mining industry.
 This constant evolution reflects the intrinsic dynamics of Bitcoin, where a difficulty adjustment ensures the production of a block every ten minutes despite the exponential increase in mining capacity.

 To illustrate the intensity of this process, consider a typical miner capable of achieving 14 TeraHash per second, or 14 trillion attempts every second to find the correct hash.
 At the scale of the Bitcoin network, we now reach approximately 300 HexaHash per second, highlighting the collective power mobilized in Bitcoin mining.